 A Wrinkle in Time (1962) was a favorite of mine as a kid.
 It is part of a trilogy, yet I can't really recall the plot of the other two books!
 The mix of fantasy, science fiction and mystery is a perfect combo for tweens.
 Meg's father has gone missing after working on a secret government project.
 Meg, her genius brother, Charles Wallace and a school friend are transported through the tesseract, in an attempt to find her father.

 The Witch of Blackbird Pond (1958).
 16 year old Kit leaves her home in Barbados, only to find herself smack in the middle of Puritan New England and a life that is very different from her own.
-Kit later becomes a target of the villagers’ fear and is accused, along with her friend, of being a witch.
-This book is perhaps best for older tween, and is a great way to start a conversation about tolerance, social pressures and compassion.
+Kit later becomes a target of the villagers' fear and is accused, along with her friend, of being a witch.
+This book is perhaps best for older tweens, and is a great way to start a conversation about tolerance, social pressures and compassion.